Fixing a Leaky Garbage Disposal

 - Breaks in the garbage disposal body

-Some disposals are connected to the dishwasher, which enables self-cleaning.
-This location often experiences leaks as well.
+Some disposals are connected to the dishwasher, which provides self-cleaning.
+This spot often suffers from leaks as well.

-These issues can be taken care of except for cracks in the body or interior lining of the disposal.
+These issues can be fixed except for cracks in the body or interior lining of the disposal.
 If this is your problem, you will need to get a new garbage disposal.

-It can take a DIYer an entire afternoon to find and complete simple repairs, so include that in the cost when attempting to handle the problem by yourself.
+It can take a DIYer an entire afternoon to locate and complete simple repairs, so factor that into the cost when choosing to handle the problem by yourself.

-Having an Expert technician like one from Service Experts Heating & Air Conditioning identify and take care of the problem can help locate other components that may be about to stop working.
-That way, you won’t find yourself fixing the same disposal two weeks later.
+Having a skilled technician like one from Service Experts Heating & Air Conditioning determine and fix the problem can help find other components that may be about to break.
+That way, you won’t find yourself dealing with the same disposal two weeks later.